bergmannjg/fshafas/readme.md

 * *BuildLib*: compile to dotnet dll,
 * *Test*: compile to dotnet dll and run tests,
 * *BuildCSharp*: compile example C# program using the fshafas lib,
+* *BuildWebApp*: compile example web app using the fshafas lib,
 * *BuildFableApp*: compile F# program via Fable to JavaScript,
-* *BuildNpmPack*: compile lib via fable and webpack to a npm package.
+* *BuildFableWebpackNode*: compile lib via fable and webpack to a npm package.
+* *BuildFableWebpackWeb*: compile lib via fable and webpack to a web target.

 Utility scripts: